Dual Associated Encoder for Face Restoration: Method

 \section{Method}

-Our primary objective is to mitigate the domain gap and information loss that emerge during the restoration of HQ images from LQ images.
+Our primary objective is to mitigate the domain gap and information loss that emerge while restoring HQ images from LQ images.
 This challenge has a substantial impact on the accuracy and effectiveness of the restoration process.
-To address this issue, we propose an innovative framework that incorporates domain-specific information from the LQ domain by employing an additional LQ encoder.
-Furthermore, we utilize feature association techniques between the HQ and LQ encoders to enhance the restoration process.
+To address this issue, we propose an innovative framework with an auxiliary LQ encoder incorporating domain-specific information from the LQ domain.
+Furthermore, we utilize feature association techniques between the HQ and LQ encoders to enhance restoration.

-In our framework, we first create discrete codebooks for both the HQ and LQ domains and utilize vector quantization~\cite{esser2021taming,van2017neural} to train a quantized autoencoder via self-reconstruction (Sec. \ref{codebook}).
-Then, we introduce a feature association technique inspired by the recent CLIP model~\cite{radford2021learning} to associate two encoders and aim to reduce the domain gap between the two domains (Sec.~\ref{association}).
+In our framework, we first create discrete codebooks for both the HQ and LQ domains and utilize vector quantization~\citep{esser2021taming,van2017neural} to train a quantized autoencoder via self-reconstruction (Sec.~\ref{codebook}).
+Then, we introduce a feature association technique in a way similar to the CLIP model~\citep{radford2021learning} to associate two encoders and aim to reduce the domain gap between the two domains (Sec.~\ref{association}).
 In the next stage, a feature fusion module is trained using a multi-head cross-attention (MHCA) technique to combine the features extracted from the two associated encoders ($E^{A}_{H}$ and $E^{A}_{L}$).
 We employ the transformer to perform the code prediction process using the integrated information from both encoders, which predicts the relevant code elements in the HQ codebook.
-Subsequently, the predicted code features are utilized by the decoder to generate HQ images (Sec.~\ref{feature_fusion}).
+Subsequently, the decoder utilizes the restored code features to generate HQ images (Sec.~\ref{feature_fusion}).
 Our framework is illustrated in Fig.~\ref{fig:framework}.